 Your natural hair growth cycle involves several phases [19]:

-During perimenopause, your levels of oestrogens fluctuate significantly, and these variations can cause a disruption to your hair follicle’s ability to determine the proper duration of each hair growth stage.
+During perimenopause, your levels of oestrogens fluctuate significantly, and these variations can cause a disruption to the hair follicle’s ability to determine the proper duration of each hair growth stage.
 This can lead to a shortening of the growing phase, as well as getting stuck in the shedding phase, a condition known as chronic telogen effluvium [7].

 While regular telogen effluvium is often stress or trauma-induced and only lasts around 6 months, chronic telogen effluvium can last for years.
 It normally causes diffuse thinning, but doesn’t make your midline parting wider, nor does it lead to bald spots [8].